AutoML: A Survey of the State-of-the-Art

 \subsection{Flexible Search Space}

-As summarized in Section \ref{section:model_generation}, there are several types of search spaces, where the primitive operations can be roughly classified into pooling and convolution.
-Some even use a more complex module (MBConv \cite{mnasnet}) as the primitive operation.
-Although these search spaces have been proven effective to generate well-performing neural architectures, they all based on human knowledge and experience, which inevitably introduces human bias and hence still does not break away from the human design paradigm.
-AutoML-Zero \cite{real2020automlzero} uses very simple mathematical operations (e.g., $\cos,\sin,\text{mean,std}$) as the primitive operations of the search space to minimize the human bias, and applies the evolutionary algorithm to discover complete machine learning algorithms.
-AutoML-Zero successfully designs two-layer neural networks based on those basic mathematical operations.
-Although the network searched by AutoML-Zero is much simpler compared to both human-designed and NAS-designed networks, the experimental results show the potential to discover a new model design paradigm with minimal human design.
-Therefore, how to design a more general, flexible, and free of human bias search space and how to discover novel neural architectures based on this search space would be challenging and advantageous.
+As summarized in Section \ref{section:model_generation}, there are various search spaces where the primitive operations can be roughly classified into pooling and convolution.
+Some spaces even use a more complex module (e.g., MBConv \cite{mnasnet}) as the primitive operation.
+Although these search spaces have been proven effective for generating well-performing neural architectures, all of them are based on human knowledge and experience, which inevitably introduce human bias, and hence, still do not break away from the human design paradigm.
+AutoML-Zero \cite{real2020automlzero} uses very simple mathematical operations (e.g., $\cos,\sin,\text{mean,std}$) as the primitive operations of the search space to minimize the human bias, and applies EA to discover complete machine learning algorithms.
+AutoML-Zero successfully designs two-layer neural networks based on these basic mathematical operations.
+Although the network searched by AutoML-Zero is much simpler than both human-designed and NAS-designed networks, the experimental results show the potential to discover a new model design paradigm with minimal human design.
+Therefore, the design of a more general, flexible, and free of human bias search space and the discovery of novel neural architectures based on this search space would be challenging and advantageous.